QCrypt/website-2024/content/call.md

 -->
 ## Goal of the Conference

-QCRYPT is a conference for students and researchers who work on quantum cryptography, broadly defined.
+QCrypt is a conference for students and researchers who work on quantum cryptography, broadly defined.
 We invite research contributions on the possibilities and limitations of quantum methods for secure communication and computation.
 (Research on classical post-quantum cryptography is considered to be within scope if it makes innovative use of quantum information concepts.)
-QCRYPT features both experimental and theoretical talks.
+QCrypt features both experimental and theoretical talks.

 ## Contributed Talks and Posters